Fast Similarity Sketching: Fast Similarity Sketching

-It follows that the probability of any bin being empty is at most $1/t$ and thus the expected running time is $O(|A|\cdot i + \frac{|A|\cdot t}{t}) = O(t\log t + |A|)$. \end{enumerate} \end{proof} Next, we will prove several properties of the sketch.
-The first is an observation that the sketch of the union of two sets can be computed solely from the sketches of the two sets. \begin{fact} Let $A,B$ be two sets and let $t$ be a positive integer.
-Then
+It follows that the probability of any bin being empty is at most $1/t$ and thus the expected running time is $O(|A|\cdot i + \frac{|A|\cdot t}{t}) = O(t\log t + |A|)$. \end{proof} Next, we will prove several properties of the sketch.
+The first is an observation that the sketch of the union of two sets can be computed solely from the sketches of the two sets.